danaevenhaim/testing-app/README.md

-# REMOVE2 the previous line
+# REMOVE the previous line